raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 regardless of which was the "client" and "server" in the usual DNS sense.

-The term "sender" may apply to either an initiator (when sending a Session Signaling request message) or a responder (when sending a Session Signaling response message).
+The term "sender" may apply to either an initiator (when sending a DNS Stateful Operation request message) or a responder (when sending a DNS Stateful Operation response message).

-Likewise, the term "receiver" may apply to either a responder (when receiving a Session Signaling request message) or an initiator (when receiving a Session Signaling response message).
+Likewise, the term "receiver" may apply to either a responder (when receiving a DNS Stateful Operation request message) or an initiator (when receiving a DNS Stateful Operation response message).

-Session Signaling operations are expressed using type-length-value (TLV) syntax.
+DNS Stateful Operations are expressed using type-length-value (TLV) syntax.

-"SSOP" is used to mean Session Signalling Operation.
+"DSOP" is used to mean DNS Stateful Operation.

-A Session Signaling "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of Session Signalling messages over the connection.
+A DDSOP "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSOP messages over the connection.
 This is distinct from, for example a DNS-over-TCP session as described in RC7766.

-Two timers are defined in this document: an inactivity timeout and a keepalive interval.
+Two timers are defined in this document: an inactivity timeout and a keepalivee interval.
 The term "Session Timers" is used to refer to this pair of values.

 # Discussion